cybershoe/f5-nyc-ansible-lab/docs/index.rst

 Welcome
 =======

-Welcome to the F5 Ansible Lab DAy.
+Welcome to the F5 Ansible Lab Day.

 The following labs and exercises will instruct you on the basics of Ansible, working with the YAML data format, and using the F5 Ansible Modules to